 This great resource just came out this month (September 2013).
 The journal entitled “English Language Learners: Shifting to an Asset-Based Paradigm / Estudiantes del Idioma Inglés: Valorizando los Aportes Que Brindan” focuses on seeing the education of English language learners not as a problem, but an opportunity for innovation and valuing of biculturalism and bilingualism.
 Three articles in particularly are worth reading: 1.
 Innovations in Educational Equity for English Language.

 Through SpanglishBaby once again, we get a great link to a teacher blog.
 LearningIn2 is a blog by a teacher who teaches in a dual language classroom.
 She shares information on reading in two languages and what she does in her Dual Language classroom.
-Would be fun to have her build a network of other teachers in Dual Language classrooms so that they can capitalize on: writing proposal Teaching experiences.
+Would be fun to have her build a network of other teachers in Dual Language classrooms so that they can capitalize on: Teaching experiences Exchange in.

 IMPACT Newsletter, a new resource from the University of Minnesota.
 The newsletter presents 18 short practitioner/teacher friendly articles focused on the needs of English Language Learners with disabilities.
 Articles include critical issues like ELLs with disabilities in a Response to Intervention framework by our own Dr. Julie Esparza Brown, issues related to Common Core State Standards (CCSS), resources for parents and professionals from a variety of fields including regular education,.